yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - Are there any issues in customer experience?

-### Data Cleaning
+## 1.Data Preprocessing

-I used Excel to perform data cleaning and preprocessing for each CSV file prior to importing into MySQL.
+**1.1 Data Cleaning:** I used Excel to perform data cleaning and preprocessing for each CSV file prior to importing into MySQL.

 The following steps were taken to ensure data quality and compatibility with MySQL formatting:
 1. **Date Range Filtering**: Removed records outside the selected timeframe: January 1, 2017 to August 31, 2018.